ashtonw7/writing-with-no-purpose/posts/dracula.md

 —No, it’s the bloodmobile.
 You can save people’s lives by giving them blood.

 —I see.
 In that case, I think I’m dying.
-May I have some of the blood?
+May I have some blood?

 —What are you dying of?